coffeebro/CloudIIsecFramework/README.md

   3. Follow a similar process as above to create the "FSOFT_elements", "FSOFT_security", and "FSOFT_performance" databases, and populate them with the .sql files supplied in the "databases" folder of the repository.

 That's it!
 You can visit the main page by visiting "localhost/CloudIIsecFramework/index.php" in your web browser.
-Login with the following credentials to see the full range of implementation:

-  Username: test@test.com
-  Password: test
+Create a user with an e-mail of "test@test.com" and your favorite dummy password, then login to get started!

 #Supported Actions
 Below is a list of the currently implemented functionality: